Body of missing teenager Brynn Bills found in shallow grave, police say

 Police said the home where the body was found belongs to Joshua Wirgau, 34 – a person of interest in the death of Ms Bills.
 Mr Wirgau was not at the home when police searched the property.

-Following an unrelated incident that took place earlier this week, Mr Wirgau was already in custody on charges of unlawful imprisonment and felonious assault.
+Following an unrelated incident that took place earlier this week, Mr Wirgau was already in custody on charges of unlawful imprisonment and assault with a dangerous weapon.

+“He is a person of interest, obviously.
+He is the homeowner where there was a deceased body found on it, so he is a person of interest,” Lt Grimshaw said.
+“He has an attorney.”

+Police added that there are other persons of interest in the investigation.